stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 producing the real article, when Marsh suddenly swerved from abstractions to the personal application he must have had in mind from the start.

-   "&lsquo;I suppose,' he was saying, &lsquo;that nobody can tell just what it is in some scenes or objects that makes them aesthetic stimuli for certain individuals.
+   ""I suppose,' he was saying, "that nobody can tell just what it is in some scenes or objects that makes them aesthetic stimuli for certain individuals.
 Basically, of course, it must have some reference to each man's background of stored-up mental associations, for no two people have the same scale of sensitiveness and responses.
 We